GokuMohandas/casual-digressions/notes/visual_qa.md

 ##### Answer Module:

-- After multiple episode pases, we get the final M^{T}, which gets passed to the answer module.
+- After multiple episode passes, we get the final M^{T}, which gets passed to the answer module.
 The predicted answer is trained with actual answer appended with an EOS token.

 ![eq11](images/visual_qa/eq11.png)